 Topics of Study and Assignment

 In Music Technology BTEC we explore the music industry, sequencing, audio recording whilst working with industry standard equipment and programs.
+Students have the opportunity to venture down more technological or performance based pathways depending on their experience, skills and interests.
 This course is developed mostly through assignments linked to real life situations as students really develop their understanding of the music industry.

 Events and Activities